 Hallam Welcome – Enrolment Guidance for Students

-Enrolment invitation emails have been overhauled for 2021/22, giving a streamlined message more closely aligned with Hallam Welcome activity.
-Students will be directed to the Hallam Welcome portal, with sections covering enrolling, preparing and exploring, as students begin their Hallam journey.
+New students are guided, in their enrolment invitation email, to the Hallam Welcome portal, with sections covering enrolling, preparing and exploring, as students begin their Hallam journey.
 In the enrolment area they will find useful guidance to help them navigate this vital step.
-Once enrolled, students will be guided to recommended activities and next steps, and can also refer to guidance from the International team to get started.
-Students will have access to the information they need, when they need it, and with a greater coherence and sense of ‘Hallam’ identity in their on-boarding.
-This work has been a collaborative project with colleagues from Marketing and the Hallam Welcome team, and we have greatly appreciated their support.
+Once enrolled, students will be guided to recommended activities and next steps, and can also refer to guidance from the International Experience Team to get started.
+Students now have access to the information they need, when they need it, and with a greater coherence and sense of ‘Hallam’ identity in their on-boarding.
+Academic colleagues receiving questions about enrolment may wish to use the template response available on the Enrolment SharePoint page.

 A high level overview of student numbers at different stages of enrolment for undergraduate, postgraduate taught, postgraduate research, apprenticeships and other courses can be found on our Enrolment Infographic on The Source – Enrolment Infographic.